D. Scott Mackay

 Prediction of climate change impacts on terrestrial carbon fluxes is highly uncertain.
 Upland ecosystem models, even when constrained with flux tower data, fail to explain interannual variability in CO2 fluxes in the upper Midwest.
 One possible reason is lack of model mechanisms for wetland biogeochemistry and hydrology, where fluxes would be expected to vary with changes in depth to saturation.
 Wetlands are expected to be highly sensitive to climate change.
 We propose to develop a wetland-landscape model and assimilate long-term multiple flux tower observations to simulate wetland and upland mechanisms simultaneously, with evaluation against unassimilated flux observations.
 Model evaluation is typically limited to single sites and extrapolation of these results across larger regions is questionable.
 This research will improve understanding of carbon-rich forest-wetland landscape response to climatic change.

 Collaborative research: Restricted plasticity of canopy stomatal conductance: Conceptual basis for simplified models of canopy transpiration.
+National Science Foundation, Hydrologic Sciences Program.

 Project Web site